 Move Well!
 Move Often!

 Scoil Mhuire opened its Active Walkway in May 2019 and it was updated with new exercises in 2021.
 The Walkway is 150 m with exercise breaks every 25m.
 Classes can use the Walkway as a Movement Break or at Lunchtime.

-In September and October and again in March and April the whole school took on the Tour of Europe Challenge (a four week running initiative), which saw us running to various landmarks in Europe.
+In September and October and again in March and April the whole school took on the Tour of Ireland Challenge (a four week running initiative), which saw us running to various landmarks in Ireland.
 One lap of the basketball court was our school kilometre.
-Classes became very competitive with one another with Ms O’Connor’s 3rd Class being named overall winners.

 Active School Committee:

-Our Active School Committee was set up in November 2018.
+Our Active School Committee was first set up in November 2018.
 Each year children have the opportunity to become part of the Active School Committee.